Frequently Asked Questions

 Yes, at least 75% cheaper than smoking traditional tobacco cigarettes.
 That's a huge savings on your pocketbook.

-For example, if you get set up with a "vaping" kit, here's the cost breakdown for the first month.
-For this purpose, I'll use our VS808PCC-MINI model as an example and a pack-a-day smoker.
+For example, if you get set up with an KangerTech EVOD Starter Kit, here's the cost breakdown for the first month.
+For this purpose, a pack-a-day smoker.

 Startup Cost for the First Month

-So starting your second month, you would buy 1 or 2 pkgs of empty cartridges if needed, 4 more bottles of 10ml e-juice (it's even cheaper to buy a 30ml bottle), . *Now your cost is only about $38 per month on average for "vaping".
+So starting your second month, you would buy 4 more bottles of 10ml e-juice (it's even cheaper to buy a 30ml bottle) and some replacement coils for the clearomizers. *Now your cost is only around $50 per month on average for "vaping".

 *The cost will vary depending on how much you "vape".
 For lighter smokers, you might use less e-juice; for heavier smokers you'll obviously use more.

-What is an atomizer and what does it do?
+What is a clearomizer and what does it do?

 How long will the batteries last and how long do they take to charge?

 It depends on how often you use them.
-Battery life depends on the type of kit and how well they are looked after.
-On average, a battery will last from 2 hours for the smaller batteries to an entire day or longer for the EGO batteries.
-Recharging time is typically between 2-5 hours (5 hours referring to the EGO).
-Be careful not to overcharge the batteries as this could kill the battery.
-When indicator lights turn green, then they are fully charged.
-Batteries can be charged up to 300 times.
+Battery life depends on the type of battey and how well they are looked after.
+For example, an EVOD 650mAh size battery will last an average of 4 hours of usage.
+Of course larger batteries may last an entire day or longer before needing to be recharged.
+Recharging time is typically between 2-5 hours (again varies by size).
+Be careful not to overcharge the batteries as this could shorten the lifespan of the battery.
+When indicator light turn green on the usb charger for an EVOD battery, then the battery is fully charged.
+Battery life will vary due to vaping usage so cannot be guaranteed for any length of time.

 Can I smoke anywhere, even indoors?